 - targeting by law firms that specialize in class action and bad faith suits against insurers; and

-- a corrosive effect upon the company’s overall brand and business reputation.
+- damage to the company’s overall brand and business reputation.

-- customized audit plans to enable the company to conduct its own compliance audits;
+- customized audit plans to enable the company to conduct its own pre-exam compliance audits;

 - targeted compliance audits conducted by The Lawson Firm (remote or on-site);